 The goal is that by exposing students to the demands, stress, pressure, and challenges that cyber security professionals face, they’ll know how to perform effectively once it’s their turn to confront a real-world cyber threat.

-Feedback lies at the center of this Crawl-Walk-Run approach.
+Feedback lies at the center of this Crawl-Walk-Run approach, as Greg notes:

-So far, the approach seems to be working.
+So far, the approach seems to be working, Rob says:

 Lessons of the Day: Tips for Aspiring Level Effect Cyber Defense Students

-“Cyber security is hard,” says Rob.
-“But, if you’re passionate about cyber and want to make a difference in helping protect organizations and the people, you’re in the right place.
-Even if you don’t come to Level Effect, put in the effort and you will succeed.”
+Cybersecurity is hard.
+But if you’re passionate about cyber and want to make a difference in helping protect organizations and the people, you’re in the right place.
+Even if you don’t come to Level Effect, put in the effort and you will succeed.

 Level Effect: It’s a Crawl, Walk, and Run to the Top

 Level Effect embraces a teaching approach that values learning, not the credential.
-This is evident with how the instructors teach in a manner so deliberate and thoughtful that students enter the workforce with skills that can readily tackle the threats and challenges in the cyber security industry.
+This is evident in how the instructors teach in a manner so deliberate and thoughtful that students enter the workforce with skills that can readily tackle the threats and challenges in the cybersecurity industry.